Shirley Jackson: Legacy

 In 2007, the Shirley Jackson Awards were established with permission of Jackson's estate.
 They are in recognition of her legacy in writing, and are awarded for outstanding achievement in the literature of psychological suspense, horror, and the dark fantastic.
 The awards are presented at Readercon.

 In 2014, Susan Scarf Merrell published a well-received thriller, Shirley: A Novel, about Jackson, her husband, a fictional couple who move in with them, and a missing girl.
 In 2020, the novel was adapted into a feature film, Shirley, directed by Josephine Decker.
 Elisabeth Moss portrays Jackson and Michael Stuhlbarg costars as Stanley Edgar Hyman.

 In 2016, journalist Ruth Franklin published Shirley Jackson: A Rather Haunted Life, a biography examining the influence of Jackson's upbringing, marriage, and addictions upon her work, while positioning Jackson as a major figure in American literature and examiner of postwar American anxieties via "domestic horror."
 Franklin's biography would go on to receive the National Book Critics Circle Award for Biography, the Edgar Award for Critical/Biographical Work, and the Bram Stoker Award for Best Non-Fiction.
 Franklin also wrote the foreword for the 2021 publication Shirley Jackson: A Companion.
 This collection features comprehensive critical engagement with Jackson's works, including those that have received less scholarly attention.

 Since at least 2015, Jackson's adopted home of North Bennington has honored her legacy by celebrating Shirley Jackson Day on June 27, the day the fictional story "The Lottery" took place.

-Jackson has been cited as an influence on a diverse set of authors, including Neil Gaiman, Stephen King, Sarah Waters, Nigel Kneale, Claire Fuller, Joanne Harris, and Richard Matheson.
+Jackson has been cited as an influence on a diverse set of authors, including Neil Gaiman, Stephen King, Donna Tartt, Sarah Waters, Nigel Kneale, Claire Fuller, Joanne Harris, and Richard Matheson.